That’s why we’re following up with this article on analyzing your customer profiles, and implementing them into your strategy.

 It’s time to drill into the most valuable source of data you have and get started with customer profiling.
 More importantly: learn how to really nail the analysis part.

-It’s crucial that you gather information that can actually be implemented in your marketing strategies and sales process.
+It’s crucial that you gather the information that can actually be implemented in your marketing strategies and sales process.
 Make it practical, and find out where people get their information, what motivates your target audience and what their pain points are related to your product or service.
+Understand all the key factors of consumer profiling when you use our dedicated customer profiling template.

 Your customer analysis should be a good mix of demographic information, data on behavior and insights into the attitudes, feelings, needs and pain points of your buyer persona.